Notice: This page requires JavaScript to function properly.

 git log -p

-I separated each commit with a frame of different colors to enhance visual distinguishability.
-Since we have detailed information about each commit, all text doesn't fit on the screen, so you can use the arrow keys to scroll up and down.
+Each commit is separated by a frame of different colors to improve visual distinction.
+Because the detailed information about each commit may not fit on one screen, use the arrow keys to scroll up and down.

 Note